Azure/ResourceModules/arm/Microsoft.DataFactory/factories/readme.md

 | `Microsoft.Network/privateEndpoints/privateDnsZoneGroups` | 2020-05-01 |
 | `providers/locks` | 2016-09-01 |

-### Resource dependency

-The following resources are required to be able to deploy this resource.

-Only V2 is currently supported, not V1.

-If you enable git Repository the repository including branch has to exist beforehand.

 ## Parameters

 | Parameter Name | Type | Default Value | Possible Values | Description |